rnasser3807/ECE473_GasFeePrediction_FinalProject/README.md

 3. Install dependencies for the front-end and back-end.
 4. Start the front-end and back-end servers.

 ## Usage

 1. Open your web browser and navigate to the URL where the front-end server is running.
-2. Input transaction details such as transaction amount, recipient address, etc.
+2. Input time frame in which you want to conduct the next transaction.
-3. Click the "Predict" button to receive predictions for the optimal transaction time and estimated gas fees.
+3. Click the "Generate Prediction" button to receive predictions for the optimal transaction time and estimated gas fees.

 ## Technologies Used